GWorsnop/trade-binder-backend/README.md

 # Trade-Binder-backend : A back-end personal project

-## Introduction

-### A virtual replication of a real-world MTG trading card collection that can be sent to friends in order to ease trading.
+## A virtual replication of a real-world MTG collection that can be sent to friends in order to ease trading.

 As you would expect from a trading card game, trading cards with friends is a pivotal part of Magic: the Gathering.
 This project is a website that replicates a real-world trading card collection that can be sent to friends in order to ease trading.